julienloizelet/poc-cs-lapi-client/docs/USER_GUIDE.md

 You will find some ready-to-use php scripts in the `tests/scripts` folder.
 These scripts could be usefully to better understand what you can do with this client.

-As Watcher methods need at least an array as parameter, we use a json format in command line.
+As Bouncer methods need at least an array as parameter, we use a json format in command line.

 ### Get decisions stream